Mishalzeera/bluebird-blackjack/README.md

 The user is the kind of person who wants a quick, handy game on their phone to play when they have to wait in line somewhere.
-They have their headphones in all the time and are easily beguiled by sounds and images.
+They have their headphones on all the time and are easily beguiled by sounds and images.
 They are the type who get hooked on one game for long periods and appreciate something as simple and classic as a blackjack game.